Kurev/ITC_Exer1/README.md

-I hope this will help you
+I hope this will help you guys